stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 # Virtual Nodes Info

-I have set up three virtual machines in VMWare with following settings.
+Three virtual machines in VMWare with following settings.
 RedHat Enterprise 7.6 has been installed on each node.

 |   Host Name   |   Host IP      | Configuration|